VAW-116: 2010s

 The squadron once again deployed with Carrier Air Wing Two aboard USS Abraham Lincoln on 11 September 2010, for a 6-month cruise to the 5th Fleet AOR.
 The squadron supported Operation Enduring Freedom in Afghanistan and Operation New Dawn in Iraq until they returned home in March 2011.
 In April and May 2011 the squadron transitioned to the E-2C CNS/ATM Hawkeye 2000 all-glass cockpit variant of the E-2C.
 In December 2011 Carrier Air Wing Two and VAW-116 once again deployed on USS Abraham Lincoln for an eight-month around the world deployment to the Fifth Fleet AOR in direct support of Operation Enduring Freedom.
 On 17 July 2012, USS Abraham Lincoln transited through the Suez Canal on their way home to the United States; the deployment concluded on 3 August 2012, when the squadron flew 4 aircraft from USS Abraham Lincoln off the Virginia coast back to NAS Point Mugu.
 In October 2012 VAW-116 joined Carrier Air Wing 17 as a member of Carrier Strike Group One attached to USS Carl Vinson.

 From October 2014 to March 2015, the squadron was deployed along with the USS Carl Vinson battle group and assisted with Operation Inherent Resolve to assist with military intervention against the Islamic State of Iraq and the Levant (ISIL).

 The squadron returned home in April 2015.

+2020s

+In late April 2026, VAW-116, as part of CVW 7 onboard the George H. W. Bush entered the CENTCOM AOR.
+VAW’s E-2Cs began combat operations against Iran and undertook naval blockade sorties within Operation Epic Fury.